PreethamGoud/Watchlist/README.md

-# 🎮 CineVault – A Movie Watchlist App
+# 🎮 NowPlaying – A Movie Watchlist App

 A simple and elegant movie watchlist app built with **React + Vite** using **TMDb API** to fetch movie data.
 Easily search, add movies to your watchlist, and manage them with local storage.